Should kids be vaccinated? Brazil turns to online survey

 “There are a lot of messages about the dangers of vaccines, studies that aren’t true,” said Nemer, the expert on far-right groups, and an assistant professor of media studies at the University of Virginia.
 “They’re bringing a lot of disinformation about vaccinating kids to motivate the base.”

+“We defend that vaccines for kids between ages 5 and 11 are only given with the consent of parents and a medical prescription.
+Liberty must be respected,” Bolsonaro said.

+Many Brazilians went to their balconies to bang on their pots in protest against the president.

-AP journalists Savarese reported from Sao Paulo and Silva de Sousa from Rio de Janeiro.
-Eva Vergara contributed from Santiago, Chile, Debora Rey from Buenos Aires and Chris Sherman from Mexico City.
+Associated Press writer Debora Alvares reported this story in Brasilia, AP writer Mauricio Savarese reported from Sao Paulo and AP writer Marcelo Silva de Sousa reported from Rio de Janeiro.
+AP writers Eva Vergara in Santiago, Chile, Debora Rey in Buenos Aires, Argentina, and Christopher Sherman in Mexico City contributed to this report.